 - This class meets twice a week.
-Although daily attendance will not be recorded, it is an expectation that you will attend every lecture to develop a richer understanding of material from the textbook. - I will use the lectures in several different ways: to explain especially important ideas covered in the readings, to present extensions or applications of ideas, and to cover topics that are not addressed at all in the text. - Material covered in lecture (but not in your text) may appear on your exams. - If you miss a lecture for any reason, you are responsible for all material covered, as well as any announcements made in your absence.
+Although daily attendance will not be recorded, it is an expectation that you will attend every lecture to develop a richer understanding of material from the textbook. - I will use the lectures in several different ways: to explain especially important ideas covered in the readings, to present extensions or applications of ideas, and to cover topics that are not addressed at all in the text. - Material covered in lecture (but not in your text) may appear on your exams. - I will post lecture outlines, but not lecture slides, on Blackboard. - If you miss a lecture for any reason, you are responsible for all material covered, as well as any announcements made in your absence.